What Are The Disadvantages of Yoga?

-What are the disadvantages of yoga?
-This is one of the most often asked questions that leads readers to some of the yoga related posts on Inspired Abundance website.
+Interestingly, this is one of the most often asked questions that leads readers to some of the yoga related posts on the Inspired Abundance website.

 There are many different types of yoga and yoga itself has many different purposes.
-For some yoga is a deep spiritual practice, for others it is a form of relaxation and meditation, and for others still it is a fitness program.
+For some, yoga is a deep spiritual practice; for others it is a form of relaxation and meditation; and for others still it is a fitness program.

 When considering the question of “what are the disadvantages of yoga”, you really have to understand the context of the question and the purpose of the yoga being practiced, but for simplicity sake let’s focus on the potential physical disadvantages for the balance of this post.